Plan Your Visit

 Our Hearing Loop system has been installed in all three of our performance spaces.
-These enable audience members with T-coil hearing aids to experience our events at full volume by having sounds from the stage’s microphones transmitted directly to their hearing aids!
-Headset are available and free-to-use, please ask a staff member before the event.
+Hearing Loop enables audience members with T-coil hearing aids to experience our events at full volume by having sounds from the stage’s microphones transmitted directly to their hearing aids.
+Headsets are available at the Box Office desks and are free to use; please check in with a staff member to borrow a headset before the event.

 ASL & CART

 Town Hall-produced programs offer ASL and CART services by request.
 To request one of these services, contact us at email@example.com.

 Captions are available for all video content in our YouTube media library.